yaricom/goNEAT_NS/README.md

 The initial agent position is at the top-left corner marked with green circle and maze exit at the bottom-right marked with red circle.

-By comparing with simulation based on Novelty Search optimization it may be seen that agent's final destinations is less evenly distributed through the maze space and some areas left completely unexplored.
+By comparing it with simulation based on Novelty Search optimization it may be seen that agent's final destinations is less evenly distributed through the maze space and some areas left completely unexplored.